 The U.S. Department of Agriculture (USDA) administers a number of programs to support farm income, assist farmers after disasters, and conserve natural resources.
-USDA has also provided ad-hoc assistance to farmers who faced trade disruptions or who have lost sales due to the coronavirus pandemic.
-In fiscal year 2019, USDA spent about $24.5 billion on programs supporting farmers.
-Our recent work provides information on these programs and, in some cases, identifies key considerations when evaluating their effectiveness.
+USDA has also provided ad-hoc assistance to farmers who faced trade disruptions or who have lost sales due to the COVID-19 pandemic.
+In 2020, USDA spent about $46 billion in payments to farmers ($30 billion of which came from COVID-19 relief programs).

 - Agricultural production can have harmful effects on natural resources, such as when animal waste runs off into waterways.
 Conservation practices (such as installing structures to store animal waste) can help mitigate these effects.
 USDA's Environmental Quality Incentives Program provides financial and technical help to landowners who voluntarily implement conservation practices.
-This program provided about $1.4 billion in payments in fiscal year 2019.
-However, it could use better information and tools to more effectively target funds and evaluate program applications.
+This program provided about $1.4 billion in payments in FY 2019.
+However, it could develop and use better information to more effectively target program funds.

 - Draining wetlands can harm water quality and wildlife habitat.
 To receive certain farm program benefits, farmers must not drain wetlands on their property.
 USDA determines where wetlands exist on farmers’ land and checks farmers’ compliance for a random sample of land subject to this requirement.
 However, USDA could more efficiently ensure compliance by using a risk-based approach for its annual compliance check—i.e., checking land most likely to have violations rather than a random sample of land.